 “If you’re not testing on a daily basis, or at least regularly, then it could really get out of control before you even know it’s there,” Nichols warned, noting that people in the 19 to 24-year-old age range tend to be asymptomatic carriers of the coronavirus.

-Additionally, Nichols said that the first case of the fall semester the University caught was an asymptomatic case that, under the current testing protocols, the University likely would have missed had they not conducted entrance testing on every resident student.
+Additionally, Nichols said that the first case of the fall semester the University caught was an asymptomatic case that, under the current testing protocols, Seton Hall likely would have missed had they not conducted entrance testing on every resident student.

 “I don’t understand why we have to wait for symptomatic cases before we test when we can be proactively doing it,” Nichols said, adding that while he understands there is a cost involved with testing, there are methods that can facilitate widespread surveillance testing at a lower price point.

 Nichols mentioned the concept of pool testing as a method to test for the virus effectively at a lower cost.
-Pool testing, according to the CDC, involves pooling together respiratory tests from several individuals and screening the pooled sample for the coronavirus.
+Pool testing, according to the Centers for Disease Control, involves pooling together respiratory tests from several individuals and screening the pooled sample for the coronavirus.